tfonzi/Cplusplus_Sudoku/README.md

 ![alt text](https://github.com/tfonzi/Cplusplus_Sudoku/blob/main/MainMenu.PNG)

 <h3>Game Window:</h3> This is the game window.
-The program successfully reads what layout the player selects and imports in into a game instance.<br /><br />
+The program successfully reads what layout the player selects and imports in into a game instance.
+Starting cells are designated by the blue, while the active cell is highlighted with yellow.
+Using the number selector lets the player change values in the active cell.<br /><br />

 ![alt text](https://github.com/tfonzi/Cplusplus_Sudoku/blob/main/Sudoku%20Game.PNG)